aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

   </source-code>
 </code-listing>

-But what if you need to enhance multiple elements on the page that are not have direct parent children relations.
+But what if you need to enhance multiple elements on the page that do not have direct parent children relations.
 For example - you have an existing application written on some non Aurelia framework and you want to refactor it component by component.

 You can't use `aurelia.enhance` method multiple times because it was not designed for that and will give you problems.
 Instead you can use templating engine enhance method directly.